 When I set up the notaguru website and started writing this blog I wanted to answer the questions ‘What does a PWP do?’ (because I’ve never read anything that actually sounds like what I do from day to day) and ‘what has being a PWP done to me?’ (picture of the silent scream) and ‘how the hell have I managed to do this for so long?’ (short answer: wine and sick leave.
 And finding the things that I can celebrate in the role.).
 I used the last blog to get on my soapbox because the site attracted a wave of interest and I couldn’t resist the opportunity to say something to that audience.
 From now on though, it’s going to be a bit more personal.

-This blog comes with a trigger warning: I do mention some distressing things that have happened during my working life and that people have told me; this touches on violence, sexual assault and self-harm, please take good care of yourself while you read.
-I also swear in this one.
+This blog comes with a trigger warning: I do mention some distressing things that have happened during my working life, please take good care of yourself while you read.

 I’ve had a massive back and forth about what I should include in these blogs.
 Inevitably the bits of the work that have had the most profound effect on me are the stories and experiences of the people who I have met in my clinical work.
 How much of their story is my story?
 Can I talk about what they’ve told me in a respectful way while maintaining confidentiality and good ethical practice?
 I don’t know.
 What I do know is that who I am as a person has changed because I have worked as a PWP in IAPT, and the things that people have said to me are what has driven that change.
 For this blog to do what I need it to do I’m going to have to describe some of my experiences.
 I will anonymise and fictionalise to the nth degree.
 Anything you read here will not be a faithful account of what happened in real life, I’ll change things around like a game of find the lady; I’m going to hit the bits of the experience that I need and not include the rest.
 I hope that’s comfortable for everyone.